fochoada/it304teamsite/_posts/2025-05-12-application.markdown

 <div style="text-align: center;">
   <span style="font-size:24px; font-weight:bold;">Social Engineering and Scams</span>
 </div>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Recently, some news has been spreading regarding phishing and social engineering attempts via voice cloning software.
 Attackers or hackers usually use such tools to talk to their target in a voice of someone they trust, create a scenario where the other person is in desperate need - could be financial, or could be sensitive informations like their bank number, credit card information, company’s information, and ultimately trick them into their scam.
-In a few cases, voice cloning has been used to bully online and create fake evidence in criminal cases (Martin,2022).
+In a few cases, voice cloning has been used to bully online and create fake evidence in criminal cases (Martin, 2022).

 <div style="text-align: center;">